Epithelia are multiscale active liquid crystals

-Detecting orientational order in epithelia~\cite{Friedl2009,DePascalis2017} has been the focus of several recent studies~\cite{Duclos2016,Saw2017,Kawaguchi2017,Balasubramaniam2021}.
-The task is commonly approached by tracking the longitudinal direction of individual cells by diagonalizing a rank$-2$ tensor $-$ i.e. the so called structure tensor~\cite{Bigun1987} or equivalently the shape tensor~\cite{Aubouy2003,Asipauskas2003} in case of segmented images $-$ that embodies the geometry of the polygonal cells (Fig.~\ref{Fig:fig1}a).
+An increasingly large body of evidence suggests that liquid crystal order could lie at the heart of a myriad of cellular processes that are instrumental for life~\cite{Duclos2016,Saw2017,Kawaguchi2017,Balasubramaniam2021}.
+These include the extrusion of apoptotic cells~\cite{Saw2017}, the development of sharp morphological features, such as tentacles and protrusions in developing embryos~\cite{Maroudas2021,Hoffmann2022}, or the onset of organism-wide cellular flows during morphogenesis~\cite{Streichan2018}.
+In confluent epithelial layers liquid crystalline order is detected by tracking the longitudinal direction of individual cells.
+This is most commonly achieved by diagonalizing a rank$-2$ tensor $-$ the so-called structure tensor~\cite{Bigun1987} or equivalently the shape tensor~\cite{Aubouy2003,Asipauskas2003} in case of segmented images $-$ that embodies the geometry of the polygonal cells (Fig.~\ref{Fig:fig1}a).
 The resulting two-dimensional orientation field is then used to identify topological defects~\cite{Duclos2016,Saw2017,Kawaguchi2017,Balasubramaniam2021}, which in turn provide a fingerprint of the underlying orientational order.
-Liquid crystal defects (also known as disclinations) are isolated singularities in the orientational field and can be classified according to their winding number or ``strength'' $s$, defined as the number of revolutions of the orientation field along an arbitrary contour encircling the defect core~\cite{Chaikin1995}.
-Because in a two-dimensional liquid crystal with $p-$fold rotational symmetry (i.e. symmetry under rotations by $2\pi/p$) this number must be an integer multiple of $1/p$, defects such as vortices, asters and spirals, for which $s=1$, are a signature of a polar phase (i.e. $p=1$); comet- and star-shaped disclinations, whose winding numbers are $s=1/2$ and $s=-1/2$ respectively, are representative of a nematic phase (i.e. $p=2$); whereas $5-$fold and $7-$fold disclinations, with $s=1/6$ and $s=-1/6$, are the elementary topological defects in hexatics (i.e. $p=6$).
+In two-dimensional liquid crystals, defects (also known as disclinations), are isolated point singularities in the orientational field and can be classified according to their winding number or ``strength'' $s$, defined as the number of revolutions of the orientation field along an arbitrary contour encircling the defect core~\cite{Chaikin1995}.
+Because in a liquid crystal with $p-$fold rotational symmetry (i.e. symmetry under rotations by $2\pi/p$) this number must be an integer multiple of $1/p$, defects such as vortices, asters and spirals, for which $s=1$, are a signature of a polar phase (i.e. $p=1$); comet and star-shaped disclinations, whose winding numbers are $s=1/2$ and $s=-1/2$, respectively, are representative of a nematic phase (i.e. $p=2$); whereas $5-$fold and $7-$fold disclinations, with $s=1/6$ and $s=-1/6$ are respectively the elementary topological defects in hexatics (i.e. $p=6$).